allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - LogOption (Enumeration) - Optional information that are only visible for certain {@link LogType}.
  - ILogChange - A change to a certain value.
 An audit log entry can contain multiple changes.
  - ChangeType (Enumeration) - Types of log changes.
+ - AuditAction - An action that can be performed with an audit log reason.

 ### Guild
 IGuild - A collection of users and channels, often referred to in the UI as a server.